OttoMeister/Win-KVM-Qemu-Linux/README.md

 # Win-KVM-Qemu-Linux
-Windows 10 and 11 on Linux using KVM and Qemu
+Windows 11 on Linux using KVM and Qemu

 ## Preparacion:
 Installing all tools: